Shuhua-Group/NGS.PRSS1-2caller/README.md

 ## Example
 ```
-    ./NGS-PRSS-caller.sh -i example.list -p -n example
+    ./NGS.PRSS1-2caller.sh -i example.list -p -n example
 ```

 ## Example output

-We generated the following results with the data in the NGS-PRSS-caller/exp/ directory.
+We generated the following results with the data in the NGS.PRSS1-2caller/exp/ directory.
 The example data are the extracted bam files (NGS with GRCh38 as reference) from the 1000 Genomes Project and Human Genome Diversity Project samples (HG00581, HG03084, HG03490, HGDP00578).
-All output files can be found in the NGS-PRSS-caller/exp/example.out/ directory.
-NGS-PRSS-caller can provide: 1) variants in variant call format (VCF) with phased information, 2) variants with predicted  biological consequences, 3) a plot of variant positions at PRSS1-PRSS2 locus, 4) a list of large-impact variants.
+All output files can be found in the NGS.PRSS1-2caller/exp/example.out/ directory.
+NGS.PRSS1-2caller can provide: 1) variants in variant call format (VCF) with phased information, 2) variants with predicted  biological consequences, 3) a plot of variant positions at PRSS1-PRSS2 locus, 4) a list of large-impact variants.

 1. Variants detected based on GRCh38 ALT contig in vcf format (variants can be phased if you add [-p]).
 * example_PRSS_snpEff_ann.vcf.gz